mick001/files_blogger/README.md

 # Files Blogger
-This repository contains some css and javascript code related to the blog.
-(Prism syntax highlighting tools)
+This repository contains some css and javascript code related to the blog (Prism syntax highlighting tools) and instruction on how to use it.